Bath Maine Cropped

 Favorites include steamed mussels, lobster stew, fish-n-chips, Black Angus NY sirloin, steak au poivre, filet mignon, baked stuffed lobster, Maine scallops, and more.

-If you want to try it all for breakfast, order the Galley Big Breakfast, which has eggs, sausage, bacon, home fries, toast, and two pancakes or French toast.
-Other breakfast offerings include omelets, corned beef hash, and any style of eggs.
+For a hearty breakfast, consider the Galley Big Breakfast, which includes eggs, sausage, bacon, home fries, toast, and your choice of two pancakes or French toast.
+The breakfast menu also features omelets, corned beef hash, and eggs prepared to your liking.

 Burano’s Wood-Fired Pizzeria